 Repositioning Object with Move Guided

 Imagine using MOVE GUIDED to relocate a door, and the new location presents a problem with something in the way.
-In our example, the new door location is blocked by a chair in the drawing.
+In our example, a chair in the drawing blocks the new door location.

-Sure, you can move it manually, but in this case, MOVE GUIDED allows you to move them in relation to a reference curve that you select.
+Sure, you can move it manually, but in this case, MOVE GUIDED allows you to move them concerning a reference curve that you select.
 For example, the circular table is selected as the reference and the chosen chairs can be rotated around the axis into the preferred spot.

 Undo Using Properties Panel